mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 5 1656605940 2022-06-30 16:19:00 2022-06-30 09:19:00          3.56 15.328 4.393 54.350 1.010   June 30 09:19:00  June  30
 6 1656606540 2022-06-30 16:29:00 2022-06-30 09:29:00          3.55 15.551 4.592 57.069 1.009   June 30 09:29:00  June  30
 ```

+At the start of this readme, you got a preview of how we can leverage this data to zoom on any window of data we want to see what is happening in the tide pools at any day and time.
+Retention of the Time data will be key to let us be precise in the windows we select.

+Let's go ahead see how we acheived this by looking at a wider window of time like two weeks.

+Ideally, we'd like to visualize the flux in oxygen over time continuously.
+Because oxygen content in the water is also dependent on temperature, it would be ideal to also show the flux in temperature.

+Let's move to using `ggplot2` to build our graph.
+We will start with calling our data frame and using a filter of our Time variable to grab a specific two week period.
+Note that this variable is in **POSIX**, which count seconds elapsed since 1970-01-01 00:00:00 UTC.
+It directly corresponds to our meta data in the other columns, so we can pick out the Time values we want to grab by looking at those columns.

+Lets pick a two week window at the start of August, when the weather is typically very warm along the coast.
+We will look at August 1st through August 15th.